sksabbirhossain/daily-blogs/README.md

 **Violation of License Terms**: If any part of this project is copied, used, or distributed in violation of these terms, legal action may be taken to enforce these license terms.

 By using this project, you agree to abide by these terms.
 If you have any questions or need clarification, please reach out via the [Contact](https://github.com/sksabbirhossain).

+## Code of Conduct

+We adhere to the Contributor Covenant Code of Conduct to ensure a positive and inclusive environment for all participants in our community.
+Please review the full [Code of Conduct](CODE_OF_CONDUCT.md) for details on our standards and enforcement guidelines.

+For more details, visit the [Code of Conduct](CODE_OF_CONDUCT.md) file.

 ## Contact